573 Denney Hall

 - BA, English, Case Western Reserve University, 2011

-Jack Rooney is a doctoral candidate in the Department of English of The Ohio State University.
-He earned his MA in English from Case Western Reserve University (CWRU) in 2017.
-Before he pursued graduate study in English, he earned his JD with a health law concentration at CWRU School of Law in 2014 and his BA in English at CWRU in 2011.
-His research has focused on Gothic, fantastic and phantasmatic subjectivity in long-nineteenth-century British fiction and poetry and specifically on the ways in which literary writers incorporated insights from contemporary discourses in philosophy, psychology and occultism into their fashioning (and disfashioning) of a viable subject.
-His other major research interests include Romantic and Victorian poetics and theories of prosody.
-His dissertation, entitled The Phantoms of a Thousand Hours: Ghostly Poetics and the Poetics of the Ghost in British Literature, 1740–1914, examines the formation of the ghost as a poetical entity from the melancholy meditations of the eighteenth-century Graveyard School to nineteenth-century elegy’s fascination with the dead who speak.
-In this work, he balances examinations of poets’ literary speculations on the occult, present, for instance, in the work of the little-studied Spasmodics, with the study of poets who, with variable success, strive to keep ghostly incursions at bay even as they attempt to capture the evanescence of the ghostly being in their poetical and prosodical techniques.
-A focus on ghostly poetics allows us to reconsider traditional markers of periodization and reorients us to the spectral persistence of a long Graveyard Century spanning from Thomas Gray to Thomas Hardy.
+Jack Rooney is a Senior Lecturer in the Department of English of The Ohio State University.
+He earned his PhD in English from The Ohio State University in 2022.
+Before he pursued graduate study in English, he earned his JD with a health law concentration at Case Western Reserve University School of Law in 2014.
+His current book project, entitled The Phantoms of a Thousand Hours: Ghostly Poetics and the Poetics of the Ghost in British Literature, 1740–1914, examines the formation of the ghost as a poetical entity from the melancholy meditations of the 18th-century Graveyard School to 19th-century elegy’s fascination with the dead who speak.
+In this work he balances examinations of poets’ speculations on the occult, for instance, in the spectral metaphorics of the understudied Spasmodics, with readings of poets who, with variable success, strive to keep ghostly incursions at bay even as they image the evanescence of the ghostly being in their poetical and prosodical techniques.
+Rooney believes a focus on ghostly poetics allows us to reconsider traditional markers of periodization and reorients us to the spectral persistence of a long Graveyard Century spanning from Thomas Gray to Thomas Hardy.
+Rooney argues that the ghost is the inchoate form of 19th-century lyric.
+His next project examines the affinities between 19th-century legal theory, especially of the legal fiction, and discourses of technical prosody.
+Rooney suggests that the field of law and literature studies must avert its gaze from narrative long enough to read the less consonant convergence of law with poetics.
+He approaches poetry and poetics and their nexus with the law as the place where law’s establishing fictions and its normative gaze become visible, in the mapping of metrical “law” onto unruly texts.
+Reading law alongside poetics may serve, paradoxically, to fictionalize both the laws of prosody and the imagined poetry of law.
 Jack Rooney has presented work at the annual gatherings of the North American Society for the Study of Romanticism, the North American Victorian Studies Association, the Modern Language Association, the British Association for Romantic Studies and the International Gothic Association.
-Work arising from the dissertation and related projects has appeared or is forthcoming in the Keats-Shelley Journal, Literature and Medicine and European Romantic Review.
+Work arising from the dissertation and related projects has appeared in the Keats-Shelley Journal, Literature and Medicine and European Romantic Review.